Orthogonal polynomials: Recurrence relation

 where A_{n} is not 0.
 The converse is also true; see Favard's theorem.
+These recurrence relations are key for deriving properties of orthogonal polynomials.

 Zeros

 If the measure dα is supported on an interval [a, b], all the zeros of P_{n} lie in [a, b].
 Moreover, the zeros have the following interlacing property: if m < n, there is a zero of P_{n} between any two zeros of P_{m}.

 Combinatorial interpretation

 From the 1980s, with the work of X. G. Viennot, J. Labelle, Y.-N. Yeh, D. Foata, and others, combinatorial interpretations were found for all the classical orthogonal polynomials.

 Other types of orthogonal polynomials

 Multivariate orthogonal polynomials

 The Macdonald polynomials are orthogonal polynomials in several variables, depending on the choice of an affine root system.
 They include many other families of multivariable orthogonal polynomials as special cases, including the Jack polynomials, the Hall–Littlewood polynomials, the Heckman–Opdam polynomials, and the Koornwinder polynomials.
 The Askey–Wilson polynomials are the special case of Macdonald polynomials for a certain non-reduced root system of rank 1.